MBRRACE-UK perinatal mortality surveillance

 8.1.
 Supporting materials

 Additional supporting materials to accompany this report include reference tables, a data viewer for viewing and and comparing perinatal mortality rates for the organisations responsible for the commissioning and provision of care, and a technical manual.
+You can also download a Plain English summary of the key findings, which explains the main points of the report in clear, straightforward language.

 8.2.
 Deaths reported to MBRRACE-UK